columbia-it/django-jsonapi-training/docs/sphinx.md

 ### Publishing to RTD

 [https://readthedocs.io](https://readthedocs.io) (RTD)
 is where most open-source projects host their documentation.
+While your project is probably internal, here's how to do it if you are open-sourcing it.

 Once we've got sphinx working locally, and the project hosted on github, getting it working with RTD is pretty straightforward.
 See the